Levinin/GPT-CLI-tool/README.md

 # GPT Command Line App

-This application is intended as a fairly simple CLI tool that will grow over time.
-Feel free to use it as you wish.
+This application will allow you to interact with the OpenAI GPT 3 API from the command line.
+It is intended to be a simple helper for my everyday queries. <br>

+The program does a few things:
+- It accepts a prompt from the command line or from a specified file.
+- It records all prompts and responses to a sqlite3 database.
+- It allows you to use this history to supplement the prompt.
+This feature is inspired by this paper: https://arxiv.org/abs/2304.03442
+- It asks GPT for any clarifying questions that will help it give a better answer.

 ## Setup